-Behind the Screen: Amar Trivedi
+Behind the Screen with Amar Trivedi

 Three in five Americans dreamt of starting their own businesses last year.
 In 2009, AmDee founder and business owner Amar Trivedi was way ahead of the curve.
 If you have ever dreamed of owning your own company or taking that first step into entrepreneurship, Amar has unearthed the key to evolving a successful, well-respected company.